Skip to content

 MCP Endpoint

 The /mcp endpoint turns NimbleBrain into a Streamable HTTP MCP server.
-External MCP clients — Claude Code, Open WebUI, another NimbleBrain instance, or any MCP-compatible host — can connect and access all installed tools through a single endpoint.
+External MCP clients — Claude Desktop, Claude Code, Cursor, Open WebUI, another NimbleBrain instance, or any MCP-compatible host — connect here and access every tool installed in the workspace.

 This makes NimbleBrain both an MCP client (connecting to installed bundles) and an MCP server (exposing composed tools to external hosts).
-The composition layer in between — tool aggregation, skill filtering, trust scoring — is what external clients benefit from without needing to know about individual bundles.
+The composition layer in between — tool aggregation, feature gating, role filtering, workspace scoping — is what external clients benefit from without needing to know about individual bundles.

 Path/mcp